Environmental Monitoring and Research

 Priorities for monitoring and research are described separately for the Atmosphere and three major ecosystem types: Terrestrial, Freshwater, and Marine.
 The majority of ecosystem monitoring and research is to be carried out in a limited number of defined “focal ecosystems” so that the related activities are closely coupled and complementary.
 By concentrating monitoring and research on focal ecosystems, the NCP hopes to develop detailed conceptual models of contaminant dynamics in these ecosystems.
 Monitoring plans have been designed for optimal detection of temporal trends and build on ongoing monitoring projects, with robust timeseries datasets and sample archives.
 Research priorities are designed to improve our understanding of contaminant related ecological risks, including: how contaminants enter Arctic ecosystems and cycle within them; how contaminant cycling is influenced by environmental change and the resulting effect on biological exposure; and the combined biological effects of contaminants and climate change on arctic wildlife.

-In the current Blueprint Schedule A POPs (formerly known as legacy POPs, see Appendix A) will continue to be measured on a biennial basis (i.e. every other year), however, Schedule B POPs (i.e. new POPs and chemicals of emerging concern see Appendix A) will be analyzed annually to ensure the rapid detection of trends.
+In the current Blueprint Schedule A POPs (formerly known as legacy POPs, see contaminants of concern) will continue to be measured on a biennial basis (i.e. every other year), however, Schedule B POPs (i.e. new POPs and chemicals of emerging concern, see contaminants of concern) will be analyzed annually to ensure the rapid detection of trends.
 Annual analysis of chemicals of emerging concern, i.e. those not yet considered POPs by the Stockholm Convention, is important for demonstrating their presence in the Arctic in the least number of years possible.

 New for 2017-2018 was the inclusion of microplastics as a contaminant of emerging concern.
 Microplastics have emerged as a global pollutant of concern for which there is very limited Arctic data (AMAP 2016).
 Microplastics exhibit many of the same characteristics of POPs that make them a risk to Arctic ecosystems and people.
-The NCP is well positioned to fill critical data gaps on microplastics in the Canadian Arctic, including their presence (concentrations), distribution (geographic and ecosystemic), long-range transport (marine and atmospheric), and ecological risks.
-The NCP will be taking a stepwise approach to assessing microplastics in the Canadian Arctic as outlined in section 2.3. and focussing first on assessing their presence and distribution in Arctic air and the marine environment.
+The NCP will be taking a stepwise approach to assessing microplastics in the Canadian Arctic as outlined in section 2.3 and focussing first on assessing their presence and distribution in Arctic air and the marine environment.

 The Environmental Monitoring and Research subprogram is also intended to support ongoing assessments of human health risks.
 Information related to temporal trends in traditional/country food species can be used to forecast potential changes in dietary exposure to contaminants.
 Similarly, the identification of new chemical contaminants in the environment provides an indication of possible future risks to human health and may lead to preliminary screening of human tissues (e.g., blood) and assessment of dietary exposure.

 Contaminants of concern to the NCP include POPs, mercury, and other chemicals of emerging concern for which there is a reasonable probability of Arctic contamination resulting from long-range atmospheric and oceanic transport (see contaminants of concern).
 One of the main objectives of monitoring POPs, which are already regulated under the Stockholm Convention, is to assess how the environment is responding to actions taken under the convention and to assess the effectiveness of these actions.
-Similarly, monitoring related to mercury is also aimed at assessing how the environment will respond to global actions to reduce emissions under the new Minamata Convention once it enters into force.
+Similarly, monitoring related to mercury is also aimed at assessing how the environment will respond to global actions to reduce emissions under the new Minamata Convention that recently entered into force for the over 100 countries who ratified it.
 Because the Arctic accumulates contaminants primarily from long-range transport, monitoring data on new chemicals in the Arctic are regarded as critical evidence when assessing the need to add new substances to the Stockholm Convention.
 The NCP needs to ensure that it can provide the most complete dataset possible for substances being considered (see contaminants of concern).

 Microplastics have emerged as a global pollutant of emerging concern for which there is very limited Arctic data (AMAP 2016).
 They include intentionally produced plastic microbeads, used in personal care products, as well as particles that result from physical degradation of larger plastic products.
 Microplastic particles, as well as larger pieces of plastic, can travel long distances across oceans, are extremely persistent in the environment, and accumulate in marine organisms.
 They also have the ability to be transferred up the food chain.
 Microplastic particles also carry toxic chemicals inherent to the plastic material, as well as persistent organic pollutants and metals that accumulate from ambient water.
 The risk to wildlife is two-fold: the microplastics can inflict physical damage and clog digestive systems, causing pathological injury or starvation, and/or delivering co-transported toxic chemicals including POPs to predators and other high trophic level organisms.
 In many ways microplastics exhibit all the characteristics of POPs and other globally regulated pollutants.
-For this reason in 2017-2018 the NCP will begin assessing microplastics as long-range pollutants in the Canadian Arctic.
-The first step of this assessment will focus on measuring the presence and distribution of microplastics in the marine environment and evaluating long-range atmospheric transport through measurements in Arctic air.
+For this reason, the NCP began assessing microplastics as long-range pollutants in the Canadian Arctic in 2017-2018.
+The first step of this assessment focuses on measuring the presence and distribution of microplastics in the marine environment and evaluating long-range atmospheric transport through measurements in Arctic air.

 Interpreting temporal variability in monitoring data and explaining the potential causal influence of global contaminant emissions and their sources can be very difficult.
 Contaminant concentrations in environmental media may be influenced by numerous factors in addition to global emission sources.
 For example, environmental changes brought on by climate shifts have been shown to influence temporal records of contaminant levels quite dramatically.
 Discerning the sources (anthropogenic or natural) and understanding the dynamic processes responsible for uptake and accumulation in Arctic food webs presents a particular challenge to the interpretation of trends in mercury.
 Source apportionment and consideration of changing environmental processes (e.g. with the use of environmental models) for all contaminants will continue to be important topics for NCP research and monitoring.